limitedhangoutbook-lgtm/StoryLust/QUICK_SHARE.md

 ## Key Context for AI Assistants
 - **NEVER use "node" terminology** - User strongly dislikes this.
 Always use "page" instead.
-- **Page-based navigation**: Stories have exactly 5 pages before first choice point
+- **Page-based navigation**: Flexible system - stories can have choice points at any page (current examples use page 5 for testing)
-- **Premium system**: Users spend 2-5 eggplants to unlock premium story branches
+- **Premium system**: Flexible eggplant costs - can be any amount (current examples use 2-5 eggplants)
-- **Target audience**: Initially str8-to-gay content, expanding to omegaverse
+- **Target audience**: Initially str8-to-gay content, expanding to all genres (not just omegaverse)
 - **Mobile-optimized**: Kindle-like reading experience with swipe navigation

 ## Current Status (Fully Working)